Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 This project uses Java 8.
 Contributors may use later versions of Java provided they don't use features not available in Java 8.
-No existing testing framework is to be used for this project.
+No existing testing framework is to be used for this project, except as references or models.

 Remember that the goal of this project isn't to replace an existing testing framework, or even to try to do that, but to understand how a testing framework